HereIsKevin/boreDOM/README.md

 ## A Warning to the User

-boreDOM is **alpha** software.
+boreDOM is **early beta** software overall.
 The general algorithm works well, but some problems occur in state and attribute management.
+The core is solid enough and is considered **beta** software, but the components are still being developed and are considered **alpha** software.
 Rapid development is being made, and the diff system and API are undergoing changes.

 ## Installing